officient/readable/docs/api.md

 <a name="module_tokenize..Tokens+isCode"></a>

 #### tokens.isCode() ⇒ <code>Boolean</code>
-Is current token a code (not whitespace adn comment)
+Is current token a code (not whitespace and comment)

 **Kind**: instance method of [<code>Tokens</code>](#module_tokenize..Tokens)
 <a name="module_tokenize..Tokens+step"></a>